josemachado-dev/Broccoli/README.md

 <hr>

+## How to use Broccoli?
+### For the writters
+> **Broccoli** will eventually run on a dedicated site You can use **Broccoli** clicking [right here](https://josemachado-dev.github.io/)!

 ## How to use Broccoli with your game engine?
+### For the programmers

 Currently, the only game engine supported is [Unity](https://unity.com/).
-Please take a look at our [Unity Integration folder](https://github.com/josemachado-dev/improved-broccoli/tree/master/Unity_Implementation) for a better understanding at how to use it.
+Please take a look at our [Unity Integration: How To](https://github.com/josemachado-dev/improved-broccoli/blob/master/UnityIntegration/Broccoli_UnityIntegration_README.md), in the [Unity_Implementation folder](https://github.com/josemachado-dev/improved-broccoli/tree/master/UnityIntegration), for a better understanding at how to use it.
-> Better documentation, soon to come!

 This, however, doesn't mean you can't use **Broccoli** with other game engines!
 If you find a way to extract information from .json files to other game engines, **Broccoli** will be of use to you too.
 It does mean, however, that you'll have to do some extra work...
 Sorry!